Skinny Dip Farm is offering vegetable CSA shares for the 2023 summer/fall season.

 When you join our CSA we are entering into a partnership.
 We become your farmers and you pledge to pick up your weekly share and pay in advance for the season.
 This provides us with early season funding (a lean time of year for us financially) and a committed core of customers that we can plan our season around.

-The is a "box CSA." we pack a mixed box of vegetables each week.
+This is a "box CSA." we pack a mixed box of vegetables each week.
 We are careful to select a nice assortment for you, always including some salad items, and some items that are good for cooking, with a balance of common "staples" like carrots and onions, and a few odd-ball additions like garlic scapes and bok choy.
 If you are a picky eater, or don't eat much veggies, you may be happier shopping with us at our farmers markets.
+Or join our farm credit CSA

 2 Sizes to choose from: